ClemMooc/INFO_201_W18_Spotify_Proj/README.md

 #About SpotR
 #
-**SpotR** [SpotR App Link](https://ktwong27.shinyapps.io/final_spotify/) is an interactive web app that creates visual graphics out of your playlist data.
+**SpotR** [SpotR App Link](https://ktwong27.shinyapps.io/final_spotify/) is an interactive web application that creates visual graphics out of your playlist data.

+In order to view graphics of your own music playlist data, enter your Spotify user ID (URI) under the 'Your Music' tab.
+These graphics serve as a visualization of how different aspects of the user's music consumption have changed over the course of their Spotify subscription.
+You may change how many of the past years of data is used in creating the graphics by moving the slider.
+The slider defaults at 12 years, which is how old Spotify is.

  We directly source track and playlist data from the [Spotify Web Api](https://developer.spotify.com/web-api/).
 With SpotR, users can enter a specific Spotify User id, and bring up visuals regarding their playlist information.
 With this app, we give Spotify users **the power to visualize their music playlist consumption.**

 Through the Spotify Web Api, we are able to source: